 In addition, she had helped to coordinate the resettlement of 1,600 Southeast Asian refugees in Pennsylvania in 1975-76 and had earlier directed the effort of resettling 120 Ugandan-Asian people in central Pennsylvania.
 A teacher, group worker, and social-work administrator, she was well known in denominational and secular public-welfare circles.
-She received a doctorate in Humane Letters from Gettysburg College in 1978 and was an early recipient (1985) of the Paulssen Award at the Lutheran Theological Seminary at Gettysburg.
+She received a doctorate in Humane Letters from Gettysburg College in 1978 and was an early recipient (1985) of the Bertha Paulssen Award at the Lutheran Theological Seminary at Gettysburg.
+(Unfortunately, Betty Amstutz was murdered in 1995; information on this tragic event is contained in the Editor's Afterword, beginning on Page 249.)

 Jack Spooner had spent more than 30 years in executive positions with Tressler and its predecessor institutions when he retired in 1990.
-He can be credited, along with the late L. David Bollinger and James Raun, for bringing into being the associate relationship between Lutheran Social Services-Central Penn Region and Tressler Lutheran Home for Children.
+He can be credited, along with James Raun and the late L. David Bollinger, for bringing into being the associate relationship between Lutheran Social Services-Central Penn Region and Tressler Lutheran Home for Children.